©1978

 fail.
 Courage carries on through ups and downs.
 Without courage,

 there is no higher life.
 Any faith takes courage.
-Gods spirit is courage.
-The

 Creation, constantly fouled, keeps purifying itself.
 The spirit